McMaster-Baby-Lab/handbook/pages/research/researchData.md

 		- Coding
 		- Questionnaire
 - For example, 3_1_zoom.avi means this is the recording for participant #3's first session
 - No participants' name or other identifiable information should be used for file names.
-Identifiable information can be store only in Participant tracking sheets.
+Identifiable information can only be stored in Participant tracking sheets.